raffitch/flowmeter/README.md

 1. Upload `Flowmeter/Flowmeter.ino` to an ESP8266 board.
 The sketch expects the flow sensor on pin **D2**, the valve control on **D8**, the ITV2050 driver on **D5** (0–10 V via a GP8101S) and the HX711 on **D6/D7**.
 An analog pressure feedback should connect to **A0**.
-It prints a CSV frame roughly every 150 ms. Pulses are debounced in hardware and, if a HX711 scale is connected, weight is streamed alongside the pulse count.
+The PWM pin on D5 is claimed and driven low before any serial output and `Serial.setDebugOutput(false)` keeps it quiet; when compiling, select **Debug Port: Disabled** and **Debug Level: None** (or define `-DNDEBUG`) to prevent the SDK from writing to the UART.
+The sketch prints a CSV frame roughly every 150 ms. Pulses are debounced in hardware and, if a HX711 scale is connected, weight is streamed alongside the pulse count.
    Pressure (in MPa) is reported on every frame along with the commanded set‑point.
 2. Run `python3 flowmeter.py` and select the correct serial port.
 3. Open `index.html` (Flow Mapper) in a browser.
 4. Enter the regulator version along with starting and ending pressures (MPa).
    The page shows the corresponding 0–10 V drive levels.
 Choose whether to use the flow sensor or scale, then press **Start** to capture a run.
 The bridge ramps the pressure from the start value to the end value over the course of the run, stopping when the selected pulse or time limit is reached.
-The calibration volume is fixed at 1 L.
+At the end of each run it commands 0 MPa so the DAC returns to 0 V. The calibration volume is fixed at 1 L.

 The plotted curve can be saved to CSV or PNG.
 Each CSV contains run metadata (start/end time, volume, regulator version, programmed start/end pressure) plus